princeton-nlp/MeZO/README.md

 # MeZO: Fine-Tuning Language Models with Just Forward Passes

-This is the implementation for the paper "Fine-Tuning Language Models with Just Forward Passes".
+This is the implementation for the paper [Fine-Tuning Language Models with Just Forward Passes](https://arxiv.org/pdf/2305.17333.pdf).

 We are still actively cleaning the code base.
 A better version of README is coming soon!